 During the operation, the surgeon will look at the eardrum under a microscope.
 He or she will make a tiny cut (about 2mm) in the eardrum and use a fine sucker to draw out some of the fluid that has built up.
 The grommet is then inserted into the hole.
 This lets air pass into the ear and allows the fluid to drain.

 Sometimes ear drops containing an antibiotic and a steroid are put into the ear to help prevent infection.
 Both ears can be treated during the same operation, which usually lasts up to 20 minutes.

-Grommets are usually fitted as a day-case so your child will not need to stay in hospital overnight.
+Grommets are usually fitted as a day-case so your child will not need to stay with us overnight.
 After the procedure, he or she will be taken from the operating theatre to a recovery room, where they will come round from the anaesthesia under close supervision.

 After this, you will be taken to your room or comfortable area where you can rest and recuperate until we feel you’re ready to go home.

 Your child will be cared for by a registered sick children's nurse or a registered nurse with a child branch certificate.